rolivencia/rolivencia/README.md

 ## About Me:
 😄 Pronouns: he/him.

-💻 Currently working as a Senior Frontend Developer at [Ernst & Young GDS](https://www.ey.com/).
+💻 Currently working as a Fullstack Engineer at [Rouse Services](https://www.rouseservices.com/).

 🛠️ I specialize in Angular and TypeScript as my current core technologies.
 I'm also a devoted agilist and a [Certified Scrum Master](https://github.com/rolivencia/rolivencia/blob/main/csm-certificate.pdf).
 Kanban, Scrum and Essence are the main software development frameworks I've worked with.